top of page

 Human Anatomy and Cause of Pain

-A rider's take on comfort has much to do with the basic human anatomy.
+A rider's take on comfort has lot to do with the basic human anatomy.
 The parts connecting male and female with the saddle are called sit bones (or ischial tuberosities), located at the bottom of the pelvis.
 They carry most of the rider's weight while sitting on a bicycle (Healthy and Natural World).
 Many muscles, ligaments (tough fibrous bands, of connective tissue), and nerves are connected to the sit bone.
 Riding on the wrong saddle or having the wrong posture while riding could be the cause and contribute to sit-bone pain.

 Solutions